-Point Requirements Guidance notes Documents 17.2.1 The area immediately surrounding the premises must be maintained in a clean and tidy state.
-Team members are aware of the need to provide a hygienic and tidy front practice.
+Point Requirements Guidance notes Documents 16.2.1 The area immediately surrounding the premises must be maintained in a clean and tidy state.
+Team members are aware of the need to provide a hygienic and tidy area.
 This includes practice signage.
-17.2.2 In the consulting room privacy must be ensured by adequate soundproofing, and must allow complete closure from the public.
-For example, doors and windows that close, windows with blinds.
-17.2.3 Food preparation, storage and washing up facilities for team members must be separate from clinical areas.
+16.2.2 Food preparation, storage and washing up facilities for team members must be separate from clinical areas.
 Team members' rest areas must be separate from clinical areas.
 The necessity for separate facilities however will be considered in light of the size of the practice.
 For example, if there were three or less members of staff at a practice then they would not need to meet the additional requirements in order to achieve GP accreditation.
 This must be in place by 2025.
-17.2.4 Reception facilities must be provided which are easily accessible to clients and team members as appropriate.
+16.2.3 Reception facilities must be provided which are easily accessible to clients and team members as appropriate.
 Reception desk could have a low area to cater for clients with specific needs.
 An SOP should be in place to ensure clients can easily access reception facilities.